Best Options Trading Platforms/Brokers Compared & Reviewed

 For beginners, it may be more appropriate to trade options where you are limited to buying equity options and have your risk limited to the premium you pay for an option.

-Best Options Brokers For Advanced & Professional Traders
+What Is The Best Options Trading Platform For Advanced & Professional Traders?

 Interactive Brokers is the best options broker for sophisticated investors as it offers DMA on exchange options, and robust trading platform as well as CFD option products with algo and API trading.
 You can compare which options trading platforms offer these in the comparison table below.